Fastest-Coder-First/Aeolus-The-Weather-Forecaster/README.md

  *Customised Quirky Comment to be accompanied with the Weather Forecasts!!.*
  *Fun comments about the weather to lighten up your day!.*

+ *Extensive Usage of Github Copilot of edge-cases and error handling along with writing creative and fun comments displaying its computational and creative capibility!!*

 Requirements

     pip install Dependencies.txt